hanikamee/Population/README.md

 # Population
-This project will graph charts and utilize the information obtained about the American population by using an API and CSV file.
+This project will graph charts, create dataframes and series, and utilize the information obtained about the American population by using an API and CSV file.